viadee/blog.camunda.org/content/post/2016/08/camunda-bpm-760-alpha3-released.md

 # Rolling Upgrades

+In the past some of our Customers wanted to upgrade there Camunda cluster with minimized downtime.
+One solution to do this are rolling upgrades.

+A rolling upgrade is a process on which the nodes are updated one by one or in groups.
+During the upgrade process, it is ensured that at least one node is available to handle incoming requests, guaranteeing availability and minimizing downtime.

+{{< figure class="teaser no-border" src="architecture.png" alt="Architecture" caption="" >}}

-Camunda ensures backwards compatibility of the database schema.
+Starting from 7.6.0 Camunda ensures backwards compatibility of the database schema.
 Backwards compatibility makes it possible to operate an older version of the process engine on a newer version of the database schema.
 This guarantee enables the possibility to execute rolling upgrades.

-A rolling upgrade is a process to perform a Camunda upgrade in a cluster.
-The nodes are updated one by one or in groups.
-During the upgrade process, it is ensured that at least one node is available to handle incoming requests, guaranteeing availability and minimizing downtime.

-{{< figure class="teaser no-border" src="architecture.png" alt="Architecture" caption="" >}}

 For more information about rolling upgrades see the [rolling upgrade](https://docs.camunda.org/manual/latest/update/rolling-upgrade/) documentation.